IvanMontoya09/Data-Science-Portafolio/README.md

 * Created a descriptive analysis tool to help solve or improve business problems on supply chain area (~$2M USD in savings for operational costs).
 * Used historical sales and EWMA(Exponentially Weighted Moving Average) technique with Python.
 * Created valuable features from the dates, sales, stores and family products.
+* I used different hypotesis test to evaluate if the time series is stationary or not.
 * Optimized tuning of predctive model with ParameterGrid to reach the best model.
 * Predictive model management on relational databases with SQL Server Management Studio.
 * Creation of the visual tool in Power Bi